Atchison, Kansas

 Located in northeastern Kansas on the Missouri River, the site that would become Atchison was first home to the Kanza Indians.
 Their abandoned village was noted by Lewis and Clark when they explored the area on July 4, 1804, and celebrated the first Independence Day in the American West.

 Fifty years later, Atchison was founded in 1854 and named in honor of David Rice Atchison, a United States senator from Missouri.
-When Kansas was opened for settlement, he and several friends began making plans to form a city in the new territory.
+When Kansas opened for settlement, he and several friends began planning to form a city in the new territory.

-However, it seems that all were not agreed upon the location he had selected.
-On July 20, 1854, Dr. John H. Stringfellow, Ira Norris, Leonidas Oldham, James B. Martin, and Neal Owens left Platte City, Missouri, to decide upon a site.
+However, it seems that not everyone agreed on the location he had selected.
+On July 20, 1854, Dr. John H. Stringfellow, Ira Norris, Leonidas Oldham, James B. Martin, and Neal Owens left Platte City, Missouri, to decide on a site.

 Kansas Ferry